danielburrell/gitlab-release-maven-plugin/README.md

 # Quickstart

-gitlab-release-maven-plugin lets you upload artifacts to gitlab and have them shown in the release section as part of your standard deployment workflow.
+gitlab-release-maven-plugin lets you attach artifacts to a gitlab release as part of a standard maven release process.

+The following quick start shows you how to integrate the plugin so that `mvn release:clean release:prepare release:perform` creates the release and attaches binary artefacts to the release section.

+## Prerequisites
+In gitlab, you will need to create a personal access token and store this in your settings.xml file as shown below.

-To use the plugin, go to your `settings.xml` (usually in `~/.m2/settings.xml`)
+ - Go to your `settings.xml` (usually in `~/.m2/settings.xml`)

-Edit the file and add the following servers snippet
+ - Edit the file and add the following servers snippet

 ```xml
 <settings>